carmen79/TravelGuide/README.md

 # TravelGuide

-Travel guide / Travel experiences is a web application for travellers community to share experiences, pictures, opinions, etc.
+Travel guide (or finally called Travel experiences) is a web application for travellers community to share experiences, pictures, opinions, etc around the world.

-It's not focused in concrete business but the experience by itself.
+Note this is not an app focused in valorate specific business (like restaurants, hotels, etc.) but to share the experience and opinions by itself.

-Travel Experiences has been developed as a final project of the fullstack web developer bootcamp
+Travel Experiences has been developed as a final project of the fullstack web developer bootcamp.

 # Technologies
 Travel experiences is composed by: